Kroc/PortaDOOM/PortaDOOM/files/wads/conversions/DOOMCE/README-DOOM-CE.md

 You need to beat the secret level Hectic to unlock the Bonus Maps episode.

-### What do the red and green artifacts DOOM 64's Outcast levels do?
+### What do the red and green artifacts in DOOM 64's Outcast levels do?

 The Red Artifact consumes player health to slow down all enemies for a short period of time.
 The Green Artifact is used to spawn platforms that slowly levitate upwards.